EladB1/swervec/README.md

 Generic functions can return `generic` or `Array<generic>`, but you should consider what your function is returning.

-> Generics can lead to unsafe and/or buggy code, so you should only use them when needed
-> The compiler will warn you about using generics
+> Generics can lead to unsafe and/or buggy code, so you should only use them when needed; the compiler will warn you about using generics

 Generic arrays are the main motivation behind generic functions, they allow you to treat an array the same no matter what kind of data it contains or what depth it's nested at.